Asheq/public-notes/vim/bugs-and-request.md

         - visually select line entire line `0v$` or `V`

 # Requests to make to vim
+- Pasting non-whole lines with `p` or `P` should keep the cursor at the beginning of the pasted text since `gp` already puts it on the other side.
 - Jumping to opening or closing brackets from inside a bracket pair should work for all types of brackets including:
     - [[
     - ]]